adnexustech/docs/docs/intro/getting-started-with-docker.rst

     docker-compose up -d

-You should see containers starting each RTB4Free component.
+You should see containers starting each Adnexus component.

 Looking around
 --------------